 When configured, the PDCCH-based power saving signal/channel scheme for wake-up purpose is monitored at occasions located at a known offset before the start of the drx-onDurationTimer.
 The offset is part of physical layer design.
+In CA configuration, PDCCH-based power saving signa/channel scheme for wake-up purpose is transmitted in SpCell only.

 The higher layer procedure in support of DCI-based PDCCH monitoring skipping should be studied to achieve PDCCH monitoring/decoding reduction (Section 5.1.5).
 If enabled, it is assumed that DCI-based PDCCH monitoring skipping can be configured with or without DRX.